Colorectal Cancer Risk Factors

 A diet that’s high in red meats (beef, pork, lamb, or liver) and processed meats (such as hot dogs and some luncheon meats) can raise your colorectal cancer risk.

 Cooking meats at very high temperatures (frying, broiling, or grilling) creates chemicals that might raise your cancer risk, but it’s not clear how much this might increase your risk.

 Diets high in vegetables, fruits, and whole grains have been linked with a lower risk of colorectal cancer, but fiber supplements have not been shown to help.

 It’s not clear if other dietary components (for example, certain types of fats) affect colorectal cancer risk.

 People who have smoked for a long time are more likely than non-smokers to develop and die from colorectal cancer.
-Smoking is a well-known cause of lung cancer, but it is also linked to other cancers, like colorectal cancer.
-If you smoke and want to know more about quitting, see Guide to Quitting Smoking.
+Smoking is a well-known cause of lung cancer, but it’s also linked to other cancers, like colorectal cancer.
+If you smoke and would like to learn more about quitting, see our Guide to Quitting Smoking.

 Heavy alcohol use